 In Europe, road transportation remains one of the most dominant logistics modes with vast volumes of transport streams.

 What are the reasons for choosing a custom solution, and who dictates the amount of time and financial resources?
-It may seem that the market is full of prepackaged software that does what it is supposed to do, so why even bother dealing with custom development if thousands of companies use SaaS?
+It may seem that the market is full of prepackaged software that does what it is supposed to do, so why even bother dealing with custom development of logistic management software if thousands of companies use SaaS?
 Most out-of-box providers would claim that their solutions help businesses optimize operational performance by reducing fuel expenses by 30%, reducing the average vehicle mileage by 35%, reducing the time for route planning by 2.5 times, and increasing the load capacities of vehicles by 20%.

 The total length of the global road network is more than 14 million miles.
 One-third of the roads are located in North America, one-fourth - in Western Europe.
 Although these areas are the densest in terms of the road space per square foot, they are the most flexible for transportation.
 Factually, these networks allow freight delivery to any point on the map, as long as there’s road infrastructure.
 In addition, road transportation could be easily (speaking in logistics terms) combined with other types of transportation, and, although it’s more expensive than rail transportation, it is also faster and nearly irresistible to the climate conditions.
 Road transportation is excellent for container and oversized load transportation.